 Coping with physical side effects

 Communication with your health care team about how you feel is very important, so they know any new side effects or changes in the existing ones.
-If your health care team knows about how you are feeling, they can help relieve and manage your side effects to make you feel more comfortable and prevent the side effects from worsening.
+If your health care team knows about how you are feeling, they can help relieve and manage your side effects and also make you feel more comfortable, and prevent the side effects from worsening.

-Sometimes, physical side effects can stay after treatment ends, which are long-term side effects.
+However, physical side effects can stay after treatment ends, which are long-term side effects.
 The side effects that occur months or years after treatment are called late effects.
-Treatment of long-term side effects and late effects is essential for survivorship care.
+And so, the treatment of long-term side effects and late effects is essential for survivorship care.

 Coping with emotional side effects

 After cancer diagnosis, you may experience emotional and social effects that include dealing with difficult emotions, such as sadness, anxiety, anger, or managing your stress level.
 Sometimes, people find it challenging to convey their feelings to their loved ones.
-Talking to an oncology social worker, counsellor, or clergy member can help them develop more effective coping methods and talking about cancer 2.
+Hence, talking to an oncology social worker or counsellor can help them develop more effective coping methods and talking about cancer 2.

 Coping with cancer cost

 Cancer treatment can be costly.
 It can become a reason for stress and anxiety for the family and a person with cancer.
-Cancer cost includes treatment costs and unplanned expenses related to the care.
-The high medical care cost stops some people from completing their cancer treatment plan, which puts their health and life at risk and can cause higher prices in the future.
-Patients and their families can talk about financial concerns with a healthcare team member.
+Particularly, cancer cost includes treatment costs and unplanned expenses related to the care.
+The high medical care cost stops some people from completing their cancer treatment plan, which puts their health and life at risk.
+Hence, the patients and their families can talk about financial concerns with a healthcare team member.